TobyLobster/multiply_test/README.md

 This is true also for the 16 bit x 16 bit multiply where only the lower 16 bits are required for the result.

 ### Self modifying code
-Some of the implementations use self modifying code for speed, so won't work without change from ROM code.
+Some of the implementations use self modifying code for speed, so won't work without change from ROM.
 But if you can use self-modifying code, putting the code itself in zero page can make it run a little faster, if you have the space!

 ### Multiply using Binary Coded Decimal (BCD)

-This can be done but not very efficiently.
+This can be done, but not very efficiently.
 [Here](https://llx.com/Neil/a2/decimal.html) is an implementation that uses the '[Russian peasant multiplication](https://en.wikipedia.org/wiki/Ancient_Egyptian_multiplication#Russian_peasant_multiplication)'.

 ## How to run the tests
-* Check the dependencies below.
-* The 'go' script specifies which tests to execute.
-* Run the 'go' script to execute the tests.
-* The 'tests' folder contains a number of assembly language files (.a files) to test.
-* The testing is configured by a small associated .c file.
-* The test results are written to json files.

-### How testing works
-* The assembly language code is assembled into a binary file using the acme assembler.
-* The tester C code is compiled (using clang) along with the test parameters .c file.
-* The binary is loaded and executed (simulated) multiple times, usually over all possible inputs (specified by the test's .c file).
-* Any unexpected results (e.g. due to errors in the algorithm) are reported.
-The test case that failed is re-run with full disassembly output to aid debugging.
-* The average cycle count is reported and results are output to a json file.
-* Tests can be executed on multiple threads for speed.

 ### Dependencies
 * I use the [MOS Technology 6502 CPU Emulator](https://github.com/redcode/6502) to emulate the 6502.